PlanTL-GOB-ES/SPACCC_POS-TAGGER/README.md

 ## License

-FreeLing is licensed under Affero GPL (http://www.gnu.org/licenses/agpl.html).
+FreeLing is licensed under GPL (https://www.gnu.org/licenses/gpl-3.0.en.html).

 The modules or linguistic data that have been developed in this project are licensed undet MIT (https://opensource.org/licenses/MIT).